ungdev/gala-flux-api/README.md

 ## Create an admin account
 To start to use the application, you need at least one admin user.
-To create an admin account from command line, the server has to be stopped.
+To create an admin account from command line.
 Then run thoses two commands and follow the instructions.

 ```
 node cli/createTeam.js # Not needed if you already fill the database with fixtures